boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

 For F-1, however, the "division by zero" case is not interesting or controversial in any way.
 If a classifier has achieved a recall of 0.0 (all negative predictions are false) *and* a precision of 0.0 (all positive predictions are false), I don't think any reasonable person would disagree what the F-1 score should be: 0.0.
+Indeed, this is exactly how Scikit-Learn calculated F-1 right up to (and including) version 1.2.2, regardless of the value of the `zero_division` parameter.

 However, in Scikit-Learn 1.3.0, the `zero_division` parameter was turned into a kind of [monkey's paw](https://en.wiktionary.org/wiki/monkey%27s_paw) that defines the behavior of *any* division-by-zero